luetkemj/forcecrusher/ROADMAP.md

 - [ ] color coded logs (ale-dsi/brogue-esque)
   - [ ] support writing mutiple colors to a text row
 - [ ] Game cheats/debugging menu to toggle various modes

+Inventory notes

+Inventories are just containers
+A container can be open (you can pick up and put things in it) A container can be closed (it have items but you cannot add to it) An open container might be your backpack
+A closed container my be your anatomy - torso contains heart, lungs, stomach Items should have both weight and bulk
+Containers have both a weight and bulk limit
+If an item exceeds either the containers bulk or weight limit it cannot fit Forcing an item into a container has a chance relative to exceeded bulk or weight of destorying the container and spilling all items on the ground.

+item
+    name
+    description
+    bulk
+    weight
+    ...other stats

+An intentory is just a list of ids
+A system will run that checks the container for bulk weight etc.
+And if necessary, destroy the container

+Items should provide some actual use in game.
+No junk items.
+Gold can be used to purchase things - gold has a weight.
+So you can only carry so much of it without a pack animal.